 The bottom of the card is dark, giving the impression that the rat is in some lower dwelling, perhaps a sewer or a hole.
 But the bright white light of the moon spans the top half of the card.
 The rat doesn’t have his eye on the illuminated world though – his focus is on the underbelly.

 That being said, there are two ways to look at selfishness, and we can use both of these as a lens for interpreting this card.
 In some circumstances, selfishness is merely… selfish.
-The rat is guarding what he has, unwilling to open himself to other possibilities, keeping himself emotionally entangled in the reality he currently feels.
+The rat is guarding what he has, unwilling to open himself to other possibilities, keeping himself focused on his own emotional landscape.